D3Ext/aesthetic-wallpapers/README.md

 <p align="center">
 All these wallpapers come from different sources like Unixporn, Wallhaven, Reddit and Github.<br>
-This repo is a work in progress and new wallpapers are added almost everyday<br>
+This repo is not completed and new wallpapers are added frequently<br>
 If you are the creator of any image contact me and I will give you credit.<br>
-Please give me a star :smile:<br>
 With :heart: by <a href="https://github.com/D3Ext/aesthetic-wallpapers"><b>D3Ext</b></a><br>
 </p><br>